avaneepk/Cyber-Security-Project/README.md

 A small project for a university course on Cyber Security.
 The users create their user authentication login details.

 The project was created using Python, Tkinter, PostgreSQL, and GitHub repositories.
-This was a group project, and my role was to create the SQL connection, along with modifying information into the database using pyhton in server.py .
+This was a group project, and my role was to create the SQL connection, along with modifying information into the database using python in server.py .

 ## Install dependencies